osome-iu/BotSlayer-CE/README.md

 `App.vue` handles the navbar and router links to the other pages below:

  - `About.vue` is a page detailing a short description of what BotSlayer is used for.
- - `Config.vue` is the configuration page where the user should enter their desired query and twitter keys.
  - `DataPage.vue` acts as the landing page.
 It's where all of the data is shown in a table format with connectivity to Hoaxy, Twitter, and Google.
  - `Help.vue` contains some links to Twitter documentation for getting developer keys and for understanding how their streaming queries should be formatted.